adonisjs/legacy-docs/2.0/routing.md

 # Routing

 Routes help you in exposing urls to outside world that can be used to interact with your application.
-Adonis has rich routing vocabulary makes it easier for you to define routes and their actions.
+Adonis has rich routing vocabulary which makes it easier for you to define routes and their actions.

 - [Basic routing](#basic-routing)
   - [Route closures](#route-closures)